liu-yijia/cs411_project/docs/user_story/case_2.md

 ## User Story 2: Link Spotify and Uber Account

+Actor: Web Application User

-First, the user is prompted to log in to user's Spotify and Uber account.
+Description: The user is prompted to log in to user's Spotify and Uber account, and then link the accounts to web application.

 Case 1: If the user has both Spotify and Uber account.
 Prompt the user to log in both of the accounts and give consent to access user's Spotify and Uber account.